LucieBonn/HAH913E-2025-jump-rope-fatigue-analysis/report/rapport.md

+Thus, even without looking at the detailed results, all of these references confirm that the protocol used in this study is based on sound methodological choices and is in line with the current state of knowledge on the use of accelerometry to study muscle fatigue.
 In the present experiment, our results are consistent with these findings.
 At the ankle, ENMO and MAD clearly decrease across the three series and the highest values become rarer, which is compatible with a progressive loss of lower-limb power during the jump rope task.
 At the wrist, by contrast, ENMO and MAD remain more stable and generally lower in Series 1 and 2, indicating that this sensor mainly reflects rope rotation rather than the decline in leg performance.
 Only in Series 3 do the wrist values become relatively higher, not because the upper limb is more fatigued, but because ankle propulsion has dropped so much that wrist movements dominate the remaining signal.
-Overall, this supports the idea that a sensor placed close to the propulsive segments (ankle) is more sensitive to fatigue than one placed on the upper limb (wrist).
+Overall, this supports the idea that a sensor placed close to the propulsive segments (ankle) is more sensitive to fatigue than one placed on the upper limb (wrist) (Weber et al., 2024).

 ### 6- Conclusion